 If you're on Shopify specifically, the Shopify Chatbot Setup guide for 2026 covers the platform-specific installation steps and the three embed options in more detail.
 And if you're also thinking about capturing leads from visitors who research but don't buy — the chatbot can do both — Lead Capture Chatbot: Turn Site Visitors Into Qualified Emails covers the qualification sequence that converts.

-Start free on saavos — you can have a pre-purchase chatbot trained on your product content in under 5 minutes.
+Preview saavos — you can have a pre-purchase chatbot trained on your product content in under 5 minutes.